 - God was angry.
 Not because the Ark was going to fall off but because Uzzah had been thoroughly trained in how to handle the sacred articles.

 - Uzzah broke the rule of “do not touch” and God had no choice but to kill him for touching it.
 It may seem harsh but sin cannot come into contact with holiness.
 Uzzah was a sinner.

 You can read more about those details in these passages: 1

 Oh, I know, this is a hard thing to understand when we have been taught that God is a God of love.
-But when you read these verses in context you will see that the holiness of God makes no allowances for sin.
+But when you read these verses in their context you will see that the holiness of God makes no allowances for sin.
 His character is always consistent because if they weren’t, we wouldn’t be able to trust Him.